2018

 • Classes are too large to give everyone individualized support during class

-Based on our understanding of the constraints faced by teachers who use Kolibri, we prioritized the needs of teachers who fit the persona of Louise.
+Based on our understanding of the constraints faced by teachers who use Kolibri, I prioritized the needs of teachers who fit the persona of Louise.
 The updated design should encourage good teaching practices while meeting teachers where they're at, offering support no matter their experience level.

 Design goals